Craig Lee Lab

 Ongoing research projects in the Lee laboratory are highlighted below.

 A major focus of Dr. Lee’s research program involves the implementation and evaluation of CYP2C19 genotype-guided selection of antiplatelet therapy in coronary artery disease patients.
 An algorithm that uses clinical factors and CYP2C19 genotype to improve precision of antiplatelet therapy selection in high-risk patients undergoing percutaneous coronary intervention was implemented at our institution in 2012.
 Dr. George A. Stouffer (UNC Chief of Cardiology; clinical implementation of the algorithm) and Dr. Lee (data collection and analysis) have collaborated to lead this ongoing effort.
 Data collection and analysis is focused on evaluating the impact of genotype and clinical factors on antiplatelet drug selection, and evaluating the impact of this strategy on clinical outcomes and cost.
-This ongoing project is funded by the NIH/NHLBI in collaboration with the University of Florida
+This ongoing project includes the Precision Antiplatelet Therapy after Percutaneous Coronary Intervention (Precision PCI) registry, which is funded by the NIH/NHLBI in collaboration with the University of Florida.

-Dr. Lee has been an affiliate member of the NIH Implementing GeNomics In PracTicE (IGNITE) Network since 2015, which seeks to enhance the use of genomic medicine by supporting the development of methods for incorporating genomic information into clinical care and exploration of the methods for effective implementation, diffusion and sustainability in diverse clinical settings.
-In collaboration with the IGNITE Pharmacogenomics Working Group, the UNC Program for Precision Medicine in Healthcare, and multiple DPET faculty, we are actively engaged in ongoing efforts to implement pharmacogenomics testing into clinical practice at our institution.
+In collaboration with the UNC Program for Precision Medicine in Healthcare, the Lee lab is also actively engaged in ongoing efforts to implement pharmacogenomics testing into clinical practice at our institution.
 Dr. Lee’s lab seeks to accomplish this in a manner that is evidence-based, feasible, sustainable, and amenable to the collection and analysis of data that enables continuous quality improvement, dissemination of best practices, and evaluation of impact on outcomes and cost.

 Most drugs prescribed in pregnancy lack dosing information specific to this population.
 Dosing information is lacking, in part, because the key mechanistic factors that alter drug disposition (metabolism and transport) in pregnant people are poorly understood.
 This results in off-label prescribing and drug dosing, increased maternal and fetal toxicity, and reduced efficacy.
 Hepatic drug-metabolizing enzymes and drug transporters are integral to drug disposition.
 Consequently, key factors that influence hepatic drug metabolism and transport in pregnancy require systematic investigation.